sailajakommineni/bevel/docs/source/glossary.md

 A node is a worker machine in Kubernetes, previously known as a minion.
 A node may be a VM or physical machine, depending on the cluster.
 Each node contains the services necessary to run pods and is managed by the main components.
 The services on a node include the container runtime, kubelet and kube-proxy.
 For more details, refer: [Kubernetes Node](https://kubernetes.io/docs/concepts/architecture/nodes/)
 ### Kubernetes Storage Class
-A StorageClass in Kubernetes provides a way for administrators to describe the “classes” of storage they offer.
+A storage class in Kubernetes provides a way for administrators to describe the “classes” of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
 For more details, refer: [Storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/)
 ### Kubernetes PersistentVolume (PV)
 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 It is a resource in the cluster just like a node is a cluster resource.
-PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.
+PV's are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.
 For more details, refer: [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 ### Kubernetes Persistent Volume Claim (PVC)
 A PVC, binds a persistent volume to a pod that requested it.
 When a pod wants access to a persistent disk, it will request access to the claim which will specify the size , access mode and/or storage classes that it will need from a Persistent Volume.